andyxiao1/penn-course-scheduler/README.md

 **Technologies:** React, Node/Express

 **Current Progress:** Express server is finished.
 It sends a max of 100 schedules.
 Frontend is finished and is fairly clean/minimal.
-Currently adding customization options.
+Currently,

 ![Search Screen](/media/home.png)

 ![Scheduler Screen](/media/schedule.png)

-**TODO**
-Customization

-**LATER**
+**Stuff to do later on**
 Change start and end time of schedule view depending on earliest and latest course times
 Add pagination for server
 Add more customization options